 Many studies, including one by Science Daily, shows that children who grow up with dogs are prone to fewer allergies, fewer sick days, and stronger immune systems.
 Also, kids with Attention Deficit Hyperactivity Disorder (ADHD) benefit from have a puppy.
 Playing with dogs helps kids with ADHD release their energy and keeps them calmer.

 A study by Britain’s Warwick University reports that about 40% of people have reported making friends is much easier because they own a dog.
 Think about it!
-What dog owner doesn’t like chatting about their pup with another dog lover at the pet store or local park?
+What dog parent doesn’t like chatting about their pup with another dog lover at the pet store or local park?
 Our dogs help us get out there and be a lot more social than we would be if we didn’t own a pet.

 Whatever activities you and your best friend like to do together, just remember that they lead to your personal wellness!
 So take a look at your pup and give them an extra kiss on the head or a yummy Bil-Jac treat to show them how much you appreciate them helping to keep you healthy!